-For most of you, the exam season starts in earnest next week.
+For most of you, the exam season has begun.
 If the mere thought of sitting your first paper is bringing you out in a cold sweat, DON’T PANIC!
 Here are our top tips to guide you along the perilous path of examination prep, starting with 1 week to go…

 Do you leave your revision until the last minute?
 Or have you been at it since the end of Term 2?
 Either way there’s still plenty you can do to make sure your first exam goes as smoothly as possible.